plus-mobilitylab/netascore/settings.md

 ### `filename`

 The file containing the geodata.

-TODO: Please provide the user with information about the formats
-- pbf - pbf.gz?? etc
-- gip - are there certain formats/programs that work?
+- OSM data can be imported in the PBF format, which can be downloaded here: https://download.geofabrik.de
+- GIP data can be imported from the IDF export, which can be downloaded here: https://www.data.gv.at/katalog/dataset/3fefc838-791d-4dde-975b-a4131a54e7c5

 ### `on_existing`

 If the import steps discovers a database with already existing data it acts according to this setting.
 The possible values are:

-- skip: (default: skip the import)
+- skip (default): skip the import
-- delete: delete existing data and run the import
+- delete: delete existing data and run the import again
 - abort: abort program execution with an error

 ### `Example import section`